Try our free ROI calculator. Discover your site's revenue potential.

 Now, caching may be an excellent method to cut page load time, but it can be problematic when it comes to caching JavaScript files.

-Due to its dynamic nature, caching JavaScript files is more challenging than other file types, such as HTML.
-It can cause two main problems: cache invalidation and first-page load delay.
+From the user’s perspective, caching JavaScript files can cause two main problems: cache invalidation and first-page load delay.

 • Cache invalidation: when you update your JS-based website, users may not see the latest version.
 This is because the browser typically retrieves the cached version to lower the loading time.